 Between 2001 and 2010, a number of states obtained waivers to expand coverage to adults who were otherwise ineligible, but often provided more limited benefits and/or charged higher cost sharing to these adults.
 In 2001, the Bush Administration released a new Health Insurance Flexibility and Accountability (HIFA) waiver initiative, which provided a streamlined waiver approval process for waivers that expanded coverage within “current level” resources and offered states increased flexibility to reduce benefits and charge higher cost sharing to help finance these expansions.1 Reflecting the limited financing available to support these coverage expansions, the waivers typically provided adults with more limited benefits and charged them higher cost sharing than otherwise allowed in Medicaid and often limited the number of adults who could enroll in the program.
-Moreover, some of these waivers covered adults through a premium assistance model that allowed the state to use Medicaid funds to subsidize the purchase of private insurance that did not meet minimum Medicaid benefit or cost sharing rules without requiring the state to supplement that coverage with wraparound benefits or cost sharing.2 While these expansions provided more limited coverage than otherwise allowed under Medicaid, because these adults were otherwise ineligible for Medicaid, the more limited coverage was generally compared to the alternative option of no coverage and these adults remaining uninsured.
+Moreover, some of these waivers covered adults through a premium assistance model that allowed the state to use Medicaid funds to subsidize the purchase of private insurance which did not meet minimum Medicaid benefit or cost sharing rules without requiring the state to supplement that coverage with wraparound benefits or cost sharing.2 While these expansions provided more limited coverage than otherwise allowed under Medicaid, because these adults were otherwise ineligible for Medicaid, the more limited coverage was generally compared to the alternative option of no coverage and these adults remaining uninsured.

-The ACA expands Medicaid to nearly all individuals with incomes at or below 138% FPL and provides significant federal funding for the expansion.
+Since the ACA expands Medicaid to adults with significant federal funding, the need for and role of waivers in expanding coverage to childless adults fundamentally changes.
 The expansion eliminates the historic exclusion of adults without dependent children from the program and provides federal statutory authority to make millions of adults newly eligible for the program.
 The federal government will fund 100% of the cost of covering newly eligible adults for the first three years of the expansion, gradually phasing down to 90% over time.
 Under the ACA, the Medicaid expansion was intended to occur nationwide.
 However, the Supreme Court’s ruling on the ACA effectively made the expansion a state option.
-A total of 26 states (including the District of Columbia) are moving forward with the expansion in 2014.3 There is no deadline for states to adopt the Medicaid expansion.
-In states expanding Medicaid, individuals with incomes between 139 and 400% FPL (above Medicaid levels) are eligible for tax credits to purchase coverage in the Marketplaces.
+As of November 2014, a total of 28 states (including the District of Columbia) have implemented the Medicaid expansion.6 There is no deadline for states to adopt the Medicaid expansion.
+In states expanding Medicaid, most individuals with incomes above 138% up to 400% FPL (above Medicaid levels) are eligible for tax credits to purchase coverage in the Marketplaces.

 The ACA Medicaid expansion eliminates the need for a state to obtain a Section 1115 waiver to cover adults and makes substantial federal funding available to cover these adults.
-However, a small number of states have still expressed interest in using Section 1115 waivers to implement the Medicaid expansion in ways that differ from federal law.
-To date, CMS has issued guidance that establishes some parameters for such waivers.
-Through this guidance, CMS has indicated that states cannot receive the enhanced federal funding available for newly eligible adults unless they implement the full expansion covering all newly eligible adults through 138% FPL; it will not approve enrollment caps for the adult expansion group; and it will approve a limited number of premium assistance waivers to test the use of Medicaid funds to purchase Marketplace coverage for the Medicaid expansion population, subject to certain requirements (Box 2).
+However, a small number of states have still expressed interest in using Section 1115 waivers to implement the Medicaid expansion in ways that differ from options provided to states under federal law.
+CMS has issued guidance that establishes some parameters for such waivers.
+Through this guidance, CMS has indicated that states cannot receive the enhanced federal funding available for newly eligible adults unless they implement the full expansion to cover all newly eligible adults through 138% FPL; it will not approve enrollment caps for the adult expansion group; and it will approve a limited number of premium assistance waivers to test the use of Medicaid funds to purchase Marketplace coverage for the Medicaid expansion population, subject to certain requirements (Box 2).

-|Box 2: Key CMS Guidance About the Use of Section 1115 Waivers for Coverage Expansions Post-ACA6|
+|Box 2: Key CMS Guidance About the Use of Section 1115 Waivers for Coverage Expansions Post-ACA7|

 |Partial Coverage Expansions

 HHS will consider approving a limited number of Section 1115 demonstrations to test using Medicaid funds to purchase Marketplace coverage for the Medicaid expansion population, provided that:

-The majority of the 25 states and DC moving forward with the Medicaid expansion in 2014 are implementing the expansion consistent with the new authority created by the ACA by filing a State Plan Amendment (SPA).
+The majority of the 28 states (including DC) implementing the Medicaid expansion are doing so consistent with the new authority created by the ACA by filing a State Plan Amendment (SPA).
 In these cases, the state is implementing the expansion under the allowable federal rules and options.
 Within these options and rules, states have significant flexibility in terms of the benefits they provide and how services are delivered to newly eligible adults.

 Approved Provisions in Expansion Waivers